Switzerland in the Eurovision Song Contest 2009

-Switzerland was represented at the Eurovision Song Contest 2009 with the song "The Highest Heights" written by Adrian Sieber, Thomas Rechberger and Florian Senn.
-The song was performed by the band Lovebugs, which was internally selected by the Swiss broadcaster the Swiss Broadcasting Corporation (SRG SSR) in January 2009 to represent the nation at the 2009 contest in Moscow, Russia.
+Switzerland was represented at the Eurovision Song Contest 2009 with the song "The Highest Heights", written by Adrian Sieber, Thomas Rechberger, and Florian Senn, and performed by the band Lovebugs.
+The Swiss participating broadcaster, the Swiss Broadcasting Corporation (SRG SSR), internally selected its entry for the contest.
 "The Highest Heights" was presented to the public as the Swiss song on 23 February 2009.

 Switzerland was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 12 May 2009.
 Performing during the show in position 8, "The Highest Heights" was not announced among the 10 qualifying entries of the first semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Switzerland placed fourteenth out of the 18 participating countries in the semi-final with 15 points.